 This affordable USB mic is a perfect head-start for those who are seeking to start their own podcasts or video streaming.

-When it comes to music production, it's efficacy will be much more dependent on the sound source.
-As mentioned, the Pyle PDMIKT100 tilts on the brighter side with a slightly noticeable bump on the mid range.
-It adds presence to vocals with a darker timbre.
+When it comes to music production, its efficacy will be much more dependent on the sound source.
+As mentioned, the Pyle PDMIKT100 tilts on the brighter side with a slightly noticeable bump on the mid-range.
+It adds presence to vocal tones with a darker timbre.

 If you need a great-sounding USB mic with all the accessories and a case included, the Pyle PDMINKT100 fits the bill at a competitive price.
 It’s the best microphone for cheap and comes with everything you need to get started aside from an audio interface.